-Enrollment Policy [back to top]
+Continuous Enrollment Policy [back to top]

 All enrolled students pursuing a graduate degree at the University of Georgia must maintain continuous enrollment until completion of all degree requirements.
-Continuous enrollment is defined as registering for a minimum of three (3) credits in at least 2 semesters per year (Fall, Spring, Summer) until the degree is attained or status as a degree-seeking graduate student is terminated.
+Continuous enrollment is defined as registering for a minimum of three (3) credits in at least two semesters per academic year (Fall, Spring, Summer) until the degree is attained or status as a degree-seeking graduate student is terminated.
 Additional information can be found here.